-The Nevada Insurance Council is a non-profit, non-lobbying organization representing the property and casualty insurance industry in Nevada.
+The Nevada Insurance Council is a non-profit organization representing the property and casualty insurance industry in Nevada.
 NIC is dedicated to informing consumers and the media about the insurance business, automotive safety, homeowners insurance and related topics.

 By educating consumers about the role that insurance plays in their lives, NIC helps consumers protect themselves and save money by choosing insurance products that best fit their needs.

 According to America’s PrepareAthon! the best action to protect yourself and your family when a wildfire threatens your area is to evacuate.

 To ensure you will be able to evacuate quickly, you need to plan ahead.
 America’s PrepareAthon! offers these tips for a safe evacuation, including: